paulbradshaw/pythonscraping/session3/readme.md

 # Session 3 materials

 This third and final session builds on the previous sessions to expand from scraping one page to scraping multiple pages.
+We start by stripping back everything we've done before to just 8 lines in [this scraper](https://github.com/paulbradshaw/pythonscraping/blob/main/session3/8lineScraperFERRET.ipynb)

 ## Bonus material